-Flags Affected: ----i--

-i Interrupt disable flag set always.
+Flags Affected: i - i Interrupt disable flag set always.

-Opcode Availab # of # of
+Opcode Available to): # of # of

 Addressing Mode Syntax (hex) 6502 65C02 65802/816 Bytes Cycles

-Implied SEI 78 x x × 1 2
+Implied SEI 78 Х Х Х 1 2

-SEP Set Status Bits
+Set Status Bits

 For each one-bit in the operand byte, set the corresponding bit in the status register to one.
 For example, if bit three is set in the operand byte, bit three in the status register (the decimal flag) is set to one by this instruction.
 Zeroes in the operand byte cause no change to their corresponding status register bits.